 Keats often says that the poet must not live for himself, but must feel for others, and must do good but he must do so by being a poet—not by being a teacher or a moralist.
 He further states:-

 “If a sparrow comes before my window, I take part in its existence and pick about the gravel—a poet has no identity.
 He is continually in, for and filling some other body.”

 Johns Keats lived and did poetry for everyone.
-He did it for soul, for mind, for peace, for pleasure, for purification, for sensitive spirits and for the people, who pursue beauty.
-There is no flaw in saying that he puts a mind on its right place; exactly on a delicate balance.
+He did it for the soul, mind, peace, pleasure, purification, sensitive spirits, and the people who pursue beauty.
+There is no flaw in saying that he puts a mind in its proper place; exactly on a delicate balance.